biosensecy/biosensecy.github.io/products.md

 ---
 layout: page
-title: About us
+title: Products
 subtitle: BIOSENSE
 ---

-Our product is a biofeedback mirror that can be used for diagnosis of occupational movement disorders
+Our product is a biofeedback mirror that can be used for the diagnosis of occupational movement disorders

 What do you need to know?